Rouf0x/LinuCraft/README.md

 # LINUX "OS" For ComputerCraft Minecraft mod.

-Personal project in LUA.\n
+Personal project in LUA.

-An OS wrapper designed to look similar to Linux.\n
+An OS wrapper designed to look similar to Linux.

-I included some programs that I coded with it\n
+I included some programs that I coded with it

 ## HOW TO USE: